 In October 2017, New York City made it illegal for private and public employers to ask about a job applicant’s salary history.
 Employers can’t ask about other benefits or compensation a job applicant received either and includes questions directly asked by the employer or the employer’s employees, like a human resources representative.
 Employers can speak…

-Expanding Job Opportunities in Financial Institutions for Many with Criminal Records
+Job Opportunities in Finance for Those with Criminal Records

 On December 29, 2022, President Biden signed legislation, which includes the passage of the Fair Hiring in Banking Act.
 The Act expands job opportunities in banking and financial institutions for those with a previous criminal offense.
 The new law is in line with a growing number of jurisdictions across the country that have prohibited private…